useblocks/sphinx-needs/docs/directives.rst

 **:version:** allows to specify a specific version for the import.
 This version must exist inside the imported file.
 If no version is given, the **current_version** attribute from the json file is used.
 In most cases this should be the latest available version.

+**:tags:** are attached to the already existing ones of imported needs.
+This may be useful to mark easily imported needs and to create specialised filters for them.

 **:hide:** can be used to set the **:hide:** tag for all imported needs.
 So they do not show up but are available in :ref:`needfilter`.